CSC690TermProject/In-the-Middle2/README.md

 ![alt text](https://preview.ibb.co/fttWsS/IMG_4917.jpg)
 ##### Map View:
 - Contains two text fields to contain locations A and B.
 - When the 'Dine' button is pressed, it will take in the coordinates of the two locations and use Google's interpolate function to find the median point.
-The median point will be marked, then display the Table View.
+The median point will be marked, then display a Table View of restaurants around the median point.
 - Menu Bar item will be used to represent the nice to have features.
 ##### Table View:
 - Contains cells that has information about restaurants around the median point.